 The coronavirus, also known as COVID-19, is impacting households, communities, and businesses.
 One out of three Americans report they have lost income because of the pandemic.
 In an April survey, 9 out of 10 Americans say that the pandemic is causing them financial stress, with half reporting that they are worried about paying their bills.
 The frequently asked questions below highlight some common financial challenges as a result of the COVID-19 pandemic.
 The answer to each question has links to government websites and the types of assistance that might be available.
-We will be adding additional information as new policies and resources are put into place.
+We will keep updating this information as new policies and resources are put into place.

 - Prioritize your bills by what is most important to keep you safe – housing, food, utilities, your car, and whatever else you need.
 Write down your minimum payment due and when it’s due.

-- Check out the ‘frequently asked questions’ on this page to find links to resources to help you make ends meet meanwhile.
-Resources depend on your situation and could include help with food, healthcare, utilities, rent, student loans, and more.
+- Check out the ‘frequently asked questions’ below to find links to resources to help you make ends meet meanwhile.
+Resources depend on your situation and could include help with food, healthcare, utilities, housing, student loans, and more.
 There are also certain debts, like federal student loans, with temporary holds put on them.

-- As hard as it is, you need to let your creditors know about your financial situation, as hard as it is to think about it.
+- Let your creditors know about your financial situation, as hard as it is to think about it.
 It’s best to contact your creditors as soon as you know you will miss a payment so they know you are keeping track and working on the situation.
 Check out the Extension publication on Dealing with a Drop in Income for steps to take in prioritizing bills and a script you can use to contact creditors about a payment plan.
 Be sure to keep track of everyone you talk with and any paperwork you share.

 If you would like to get in touch with an Extension financial educator, please do contact one of our educators throughout Wisconsin by clicking on this link.

 - Click here for information from the DWD on frequently asked questions about Wisconsin Unemployment Benefits and the COVID-19 Coronavirus.